 On its southern end, you can also visit Rainbow Bay Beach, the gateway to Snapper Rocks, another excellent surfing place.
 If you are looking for shady swimming spots, you will find one amidst the lush greenery of Greenmount.
 Lastly, you must check out some of the beautiful festivals held here or even choose from the day trips from Coolangatta.
-Indeed a great place for solo travellers and truly a funky spot on the Gold Coast.
+Indeed a great place for solo travellers and truly a funky place on the Gold Coast.

 On my 6-weeks solo trip to the Gold Coast, I went on short day-trips from Mermaid Beach.
-Here you can check all the things for a Road Trip to the Gold Coast Hinterland Attractions that you can visit solo on a road trip or a guided tour.
+Here you can check all the things for a Road Trip to the Gold Coast Hinterland that you can visit on a self-drive trip or on a guided tour.

 Take a hinterland tour through the Gondwana Rainforests, an Australian World Heritage site full of ongoing geological processes, evolutionary history, and diverse species.

 Mount Tamborine is a place where you have to spend a weekend to experience the hinterland café culture.
 It is also well known for its epic waterfalls like the Curtis Falls, surrounded by lush rainforest, ferns, and strangler figs. When at Mount Tamborine, you must see the sprawling Mount Tamborine Botanic Gardens.
 This tropical garden is well manicured and has a lake complete with lilies, ducks, and a lovely quaint bridge.
 It is a place that you cannot miss.
-To get there, you need a rental car or join an organised day tour.
-I went on a self-drive trip to the region and loved it.
+I went on a self-drive trip and I loved it.

 Lamington National Park

-Take a Gold Coast sightseeing tour of Lamington National Park.
+Go on a trip to the Lamington National Park.
 It is located on the western side of the Lamington Plateau.
 It has some densely forested ranges and valleys that conceal the area’s ancient volcanic origins.
 This destination also allows camping in the Green Mountain camping area.
 Take your pick of half-day or full-day walks to explore the park entirely.
 You will get to see towering waterfalls, the wild rainforest and immerse yourself in nature.